Blog article

 Let's look at real numbers to see how significant these tax differences actually are.
 The 2022 market downturn provided a perfect case study.
 The S&P 500 dropped 18.1% that year, yet 42% of active mutual funds still distributed capital gains averaging 5% of net asset value.

 What does a 7% capital gains distribution mean for your wallet?
-At the 20% long-term capital gains rate, that's a 1.4% tax bill on your total portfolio value, money that goes straight to the IRS instead of staying invested and compounding.
-Over time, this adds up dramatically.
+At the 20% long-term capital gains rate, that's a 1.4% tax bill on your total portfolio value.
+That's money going straight to the IRS instead of staying invested and compounding.
+Over time, this adds up in a big way.

-Research comparing the top 10 growth funds shows ETFs had an average tax drag of just 0.39%, while mutual funds had a tax drag of 6.69%, a staggering difference.
+Research comparing the top 10 growth funds shows ETFs had an average tax drag of just 0.39%, while mutual funds had a tax drag of 6.69%.
 The tax savings compound over time.

 There's also the Net Investment Income Tax (NIIT) to consider, an additional 3.8% tax on investment income for high earners with modified adjusted gross income (MAGI) over $200,000 for single filers or $250,000 for married couples filing jointly.
 ETF tax deferral can help investors stay below these thresholds or reduce their NIIT exposure by minimizing taxable distributions.